Castlemaine

 Castlemaine has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Castlemaine's population is estimated at around 8,321 as of Feb 2026.
-This reflects an increase of 815 people (10.9%) since the 2021 Census, which reported a population of 7,506 people.
-The change is inferred from the resident population of 7,750, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 69 validated new addresses since the Census date.
-This level of population equates to a density ratio of 420 persons per square kilometer.
-Castlemaine's 10.9% growth since the 2021 census exceeded the SA3 area (6.8%), along with the SA4 region, marking it as a growth leader in the region.
-Population growth for the suburb was primarily driven by interstate migration that contributed approximately 57.99999999999999% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Castlemaine's population is estimated at around 7,306 as of May 2026.
+This reflects a decrease of 200 people (2.7%) since the 2021 Census, which reported a population of 7,506 people.
+The change is inferred from the resident population of 7,286, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2025 and an additional 72 validated new addresses since the Census date.
+This level of population equates to a density ratio of 368 persons per square kilometer, providing significant space per person and potential room for further development.
+Population growth for the area was primarily driven by interstate migration that contributed approximately 57.99999999999999% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
 For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Considering the projected demographic shifts, over this period, projections indicate a decline in overall population, with the suburb's population expected to decline by 368 persons by 2041 according to this methodology.
-However, growth across specific age cohorts is anticipated, led by the 35 to 44 age group, which is projected to grow by 117 people.
+Considering the projected demographic shifts, over this period projections indicate a decline in overall population, with the suburb's population expected to decline by 459 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 85 and over age group, which is projected to grow by 112 people.

 Frequently Asked Questions - Population